cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 ## Search Commands for grep: grep -n, grep -v, grep -c, grep -w
 ---
 ## `grep -n`
 > This command is helpful for finding lines or files where a specified string pattern is matched.
+I learned about it from the [DigitalOcean website : https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix).
 ---
 **Example #1**
 > Say I was a assigned to write an essay on Italy, its landmarks, and its history.
 I would want to search through the contents of `.written_2/` to find any files with the title containing the string "Italy", so I would use `grep -n "Italy"` in the following way: